Once you have finished entering the reserve component data and completed the financial analysis, then, with a simple click of your mouse,

 Yes.
 A free trial version is available for evaluation.
 Click here to download.

-You need to have a Windows PC with Microsoft Excel installed, otherwise, the demo version will not run.
-This demo version will not run on an Apple Mac.
+You need to have a Windows PC with Microsoft Excel for Windows installed, otherwise, the demo version will not run.
+To run the demo on a Mac, the Mac computer must be able to boot to Windows, run under the Windows OS and have Excel for Windows installed.
+This demo version will not run on the native Apple Mac operating system.

 With the exception of the State of Nevada, reserve studies can be created by volunteer board members, their professional managers, one of